History of the cocktail

-The real story is lost to history, but like most cocktails there are usually evolutions of what has come before.
-Bartenders tweak, refine and add their spin until perfection is achieved.
-Most cocktail history is never as clean as the first sip of a dry Martini, but tall tales make for exciting reading.
+The real story is lost to history, but like most cocktails, there are usually evolutions of what has come before.
+Bartenders tweak, refine, and add their spin until perfection is achieved.
+Most cocktail history is never as clean as the first sip of this classy clinker, but tall tales make for exciting reading.

 Today’s classic Martini is one of the cocktail greats that will never go out of style.
 Its simplicity of gin and vermouth means good technique is key to a great Martini.